1. Home

 When you want to capture the energy of NYC’s subway system for your movie, television series, or commercial, you don’t want to fake it—you want the real thing.
 The MTA can make your vision a reality.

-Actors Karyn Pittman and Cynthia Nixon talk on a subway platform in front of a subway car
+Karyn Pittman and Cynthia Nixon stand on a subway platform, in front of a train car

 And Just Like That